scottdensmore/scottdensmore.github.io/_posts/2008-10-13-sunstreaker-reservation-cocoa-web-services-with-complex-types.markdown

 }
 {% endhighlight %}

 I did another call to WSMakeStubs to make sure I wasn't missing anything, yet by this time I have figured out that it is going to get it wrong no matter what I do for my service.
 (I see a refactoring in our future since all this code is starting to look the same.)
-In this code, we see that in the result we are getting the value for the SearchAvailibilityResult instead of SearchAvailibilityResponse.
-The reason for this is that the actual schema type defined in the WSDL is SearchAvailibiltyResult for the type ResortCollection.
+In this code, we see that in the result we are getting the value for the SearchAvailabilityResult instead of SearchAvailabilityResponse.
+The reason for this is that the actual schema type defined in the WSDL is SearchAvailabilityResult for the type ResortCollection.

 Now we need to figure out how to send the request.
 Since the WebServicesCore.framework works with NSDictionary (CFDictionary to be exact) instances, I decided to follow some of the advice from this [entry](http://en.wikibooks.org/wiki/Programming:WebObjects/Web_Services/Web_Service_Provider#Passing_a_Complex_Type_to_WO)and build a wrapper object to represent my request.
 The following is the declaration and implementation of the object

 {% highlight objectivec %}
-@interface WSSearchAvailibiltyRequest : NSObject {
+@interface WSSearchAvailabilityRequest : NSObject {
         NSMutableDictionary *resultDictionary;
 }